tkw1536/blog.guys.wtf/content/drafts/ggman.md

 I couldn't think of a good name, I eventually settled on `ggman` - with "man" standing for "manager" and the gs standing for "git" and "go".

 In order to best fit my own workflow, and to prevent me having to rewrite the tool again on the future, I decided on several goals for `ggman`.
+As I have been using `ggman` ever since I designed it without the need for a major rewrite[^1], I consider it successful.

-In particular, I decided it should:
+In particular, I decided `ggman` should:

 - be command-line first;
 - be simple to install, configure and use;